 Justin Wilson from Scouts For Equality applauded the Boy Scouts for the change, saying their group is “steadfast in our belief that Scouting should be for everyone.”

-In 2013, the Boys Scouts ended a ban on openly gay youths.
+In 2013, the organisation ended a ban on openly gay youths.
 Until 2015 openly gay men were still banned from being Scout leaders.

 In 2015, it came to light that the Girl Scouts of America had welcomed transgender girls into their ranks for a number of years.